Cycling Lake Annecy © French Moments

 Duingt

-In the quaint village of Duingt admire the Ruphy castle which gives one of the most romantic views of Lake Annecy.
-From the cycle path, you’ll get a good view over the crystal clear waters of the Little Lake almost completely surrounded by mountains.
+In the quaint village of Duingt, admire the Ruphy castle, which gives one of the most romantic views of Lake Annecy.
+From the cycle path, you’ll get a good view of the crystal clear waters of the Little Lake, which is almost completely surrounded by mountains.

 Duingt Castle in May © French Moments